Timeline: Anni Dewani murder

 8 December 2010

-Mr Dewani is arrested at the request of the South African authorities on suspicion of conspiring to murder his wife, police say.
+Mr Dewani is arrested at the request of the South African authorities on suspicion of conspiring to murder his wife.

 The South African justice department says it will initiate full extradition proceedings when it receives further documentation from prosecutors.